stepuntik/shop-clothing/README.md

 ## Features

-- **Product Catalog**: Browse through an extensive catalog of clothing and accessories, each with detailed product information, including images, prices, and descriptions.
+- **Product Catalog**: Browse through a catalog of clothing and accessories, each with detailed product information, including images, prices, and descriptions.

 - **User Authentication**: Secure user authentication and account management for an enhanced shopping experience.